-For high net worth individuals, the perspective around retirement tends to shift from concerns about whether you’ll be financially secure in your golden years to how you can manage your investments, taxes, cash flow, and charitable affairs in the best possible way for yourself and your family.
+For high net worth individuals, the perspective around retirement tends to shift from concerns about whether you’ll be financially secure in your golden years to how you can manage your investments, taxes, cash flow, and charitable affairs in the best possible way.
 High net worth retirement planning can be complex for reasons we’ll dig into shortly, but the good news is that the process can be smooth with the right guidance.

-In this article, we’ll walk through 4 steps to consider in the high net worth financial planning process for your retirement years to achieve your objectives and minimize your tax bill at the same time.
+In this article, we’ll walk through 4 steps to consider in the high net worth financial planning process for your retirement years, so you can achieve your objectives and minimize your tax bill at the same time.